navinrahim/RoboND-DeepLearning-Project/README.md

 Also, the network can be made more deeper and hyperparameters can be tuned so that more features can be captured.

+The network will also only identify the human for which it was trained.
+The model will have to be retrained for other humans, but can be done by keeping the encoder layers frozen and the decoder layers trained.
+But, it requires a dataset to transfer the network to a new use case.

 ## Experimentation: Testing in Simulation
 1. Copy your saved model to the weights directory `data/weights`.
 2. Launch the simulator, select "Spawn People", and then click the "Follow Me" button.